 Co-parenting with an ex can be a stressful and emotional endeavor, even when things are civil.
 Unfortunately, it is common that breakups are rough, and the co-parenting relationship involves friction, arguments, disagreements about parenting choices, general opposition, manipulation, and so on.

-A “difficult ex" can describe several personality types — and if you're dealing with a difficult ex, you probably already know.
+Identifying a Difficult ExA "difficult ex" can describe several personality types -- and if you're dealing with a difficult ex, you probably already know.
 Some may generally oppose any decisions or suggestions you make, wanting to make sure that all ideas implemented in parenting are their own, in an attempt to control the parenting; some try to actively diminish the influence you may have on parenting decisions by making important decisions without collaboration; some also have a need to constantly compete and win against you, rather than focusing on the best interest of the child or children.

+Relationships all have their share of trying times.
+It's unrealistic that a relationship will always be happy and smooth.
+Even the best of relationships experience rough patches.
+But how we respond to these difficult moments is what determines the direction a relationship will take from there.
 When relationships go through instability, we are more vulnerable to subconsciously turning away from the relationship.
 This can happen in different ways.
 Some may end up focusing on work, or channeling attention into other activities, being with friends more often, and so on.
 But when a person is feeling neglected, resentful, or rejected by their partner, it can be tempting to start noticing other people who provide the type of craved attention that isn't happening in the relationship.
 If we are not aware when we get caught up in this type of craved validation with an outside person, it can end up leading to emotional and behavioral (sexual) infidelity.